RedcXca/RedcXca/README.md

 ![](https://i.imgur.com/a5mpMao.png)

-There's not much for me to write at this moment, but sureeeeely I can add more stuff here in the near future...
+I am working on stuff but the repos are just private!!!
+Wait for me to add more things here in the near future...
 <div align="center">

 **Connect with me:**